dfki-ric/pytransform3d/doc/source/user_guide/transformations.rst

 The real quaternion is used to represent the rotation and the dual quaternion contains information about the rotation and translation.

-Dual quaternions support similar operations as transformation matrices (inversion through the conjugate of the two individual quaternions :func:`~pytransform3d.transformations.dq_q_conj`, concatenation through :func:`~pytransform3d.transformations.concatenate_dual_quaternions`, and transformation of a point by :func:`~pytransform3d.transformations.dq_prod_vector`), they can be renormalized efficiently (with :func:`~pytransform3d.transformations.check_dual_quaternion`, and interpolation between two dual quaternions is possible (with :func:`~pytransform3d.transformations.dual_quaternion_sclerp`).
+Dual quaternions support similar operations as transformation matrices: inversion through the conjugate of the two individual quaternions :func:`~pytransform3d.transformations.dq_q_conj`, concatenation through :func:`~pytransform3d.transformations.concatenate_dual_quaternions`, and transformation of a point by :func:`~pytransform3d.transformations.dq_prod_vector`.
+They can be renormalized efficiently (with :func:`~pytransform3d.transformations.check_dual_quaternion`), and interpolation between two dual quaternions is possible (with :func:`~pytransform3d.transformations.dual_quaternion_sclerp`).